 - Write clear and concise emails.
 Do not write lengthy messages, email is to be a quick form of communication.

 - Always reread and spell check your emails before sending them.
-Consider sending a draft to the Career Center for review before sending.
+Consider sending a draft to the Center for Advising, Internships & Lifelong Career Development for review before sending.

 - Remember you are writing to a stranger, not a classmate.